04 May, 2026

 Reality check

-2. $700 Billion in One Evening (Markets)
+2. $700 Billion in One Evening (AI)

-On the evening of April 29, Alphabet, Microsoft, Meta, and Amazon all reported quarterly earnings simultaneously.
+On April 29, Alphabet, Microsoft, Meta, and Amazon all reported quarterly earnings.
 Combined 2026 AI capex from the four hyperscalers is now tracking roughly $650-700 billion, the largest concentrated infrastructure spend in tech history.
-5
+5 Microsoft posted $82.89 billion in revenue, Azure grew 39 percent in constant currency, and its AI business now runs at a $37 billion annual rate.
+6

-Meta raised 2026 capex to $125-145 billion, up from a prior $115-135 billion range, and the stock dropped after-hours.
-8 Amazon reported Q1 sales of $181.5 billion and AWS revenue at $37.59 billion.
-9 Its 2026 capex is projected around $200 billion.
-5 Apple's results landed the day after, with $111.2 billion in March-quarter revenue, 17 percent year-over-year growth, iPhone strength, and a $100 billion additional buyback authorization.
+Alphabet revenue hit $109.9 billion, Google Cloud grew 63 percent to $20 billion, and backlog reached $462 billion.
+7 Meta raised 2026 capex to $125-145 billion, and the stock dropped after-hours.
+8 Amazon reported Q1 sales of $181.5 billion and AWS revenue at $37.59 billion, with 2026 capex projected around $200 billion.
+9 5 Apple followed with $111.2 billion in March-quarter revenue.
 10

 Why it matters